bfrg/vim-c-cpp-modern/README.md

 # vim-cpp-modern: Enhanced C and C++ syntax highlighting

-This plugin provides additional syntax highlighting for C and C++11/14/17/20 development in Vim.
-It provides highlighting of functions, as well as all types, helper types and helper template variables in the C++ standard library.
-It also adds syntax highlighting of C++20 library concepts.
+Keyword and regex-based syntax highlighting for C and C++11/14/17/20 in Vim.

-The syntax file is based on [vim-cpp-enhanced-highlight](https://github.com/octol/vim-cpp-enhanced-highlight).
+The syntax files provide highlighting of:
+- Common ANSI C keywords
+- C++ Standard Library namespaces, types, helper types, helper template variables, constants
+- Latest C++20 language features like Coroutines or Concepts
+- Function declarations/definitions and function calls (basically all words followed by an opening parenthesis)
+- Optionally a simpler (less colorful) highlighting of standard C and C++ keywords

 ## Difference to vim-cpp-enhanced-highlight

+Both syntax files are based on [vim-cpp-enhanced-highlight][1] with a few
+modifications:

-- The C++ keywords `virtual`, `override`, `final`, `inline`, `explicit` and `export` are standard C++ statements and *not* types and are therefore put under the highlighting group `Statement`.
+- The C++ keywords `virtual`, `override`, `final`, `inline`, `explicit` and `export` are standard C++ statements and **not** types and are therefore put under the highlighting group `Statement`.
-- Almost all C++ standard library functions have been commented out because words followed by an opening parenthesis are highlighted as functions anyway.
-  So we don't have to explicitly list each library function in here.
-The only exceptions are function templates, which sometimes must be called with template parameters, like `std::make_unique<Foo>(bar)`.
-- Another reason why almost all library functions have been commented out is because if someone had defined his/her own type and the name collided with a library's function name, the type would have been highlighted as a function.
-  This can happen quite often when too many keywords are added to the syntax file.
-I have noticed this when implementing metafunctions like `apply` or `find_if`.
+- Highlighting of library functions is purely regex-based.
-- User-defined function templates or class members won't be highlighted.
-Both features were removed because they made scrolling very slow and never worked 100%.
+- User-defined function templates or class members are not highlighted.
+Their regex'es are too complicated and slow, and fail too often.

 ## Optional features